Analysing key changes in the IT landscape based on global, economic and governance factors.

 - Regulated industries: Banks (e.g. JPMorgan) and medtech (Philips) retain PMO for compliance.

-The consequences have not been long in coming, the market is flooded with self-taught students with gaps in basic skills (lack of understanding of OSI, OS, scripting).
+The results were not long in coming: the market is flooded with self-taught people with gaps in basic skills (lack of understanding of OS, scripting).

-- Junior developers use ChatGPT to write Terraform configs but don't understand IaC principles, leading to security group bugs.
+- Junior developers use ChatGPT to write Terraform configs but don't understand IaC principles (why and how do we use it).

 - 30% of senior engineers leave IT due to burnout.